Carlo D'Este

-Carlo D'Este (1936 – November 22, 2020) was an American military historian and biographer, author of several books, especially on World War II.
+Carlo Winthrop D'Este (August 29, 1936 – November 22, 2020) was an American military historian and biographer, author of several books, especially on World War II.
 He was a decorated U.S. Army lieutenant colonel.
 In 2011, he was awarded the Pritzker Literature Award for Lifetime Achievement in Military Writing.

-D'Este died at the age of 84 in Cape Cod, Massachusetts.
+D'Este died at age 84 in Cape Cod, Massachusetts.

 Education

 D'Este attended New Mexico Military Institute junior college in 1956.

 He received his B.A. (magna cum laude) from Norwich University in 1958, an M.A. from the University of Richmond in 1974, and an honorary doctorate of humane letters from Norwich in 1992.

 He received his master's from University of Richmond in 1974 and then attended University of London under the G.I. bill.